 CONCLUSION

 The analysis of different nutrient management practices reveals that the treatment T9 (75% RDF + 25% FYM + Azotobacter + PSB) resulted in the highest net return (Rs.
-110839 ha⁻¹ pooled) among all treatments, with a benefit-cost (B:C) ratio of 3.3, indicating its economic superiority and sustainability.
+110839 ha-1pooled) among all treatments, with a benefit-cost (B:C) ratio of 3.3, indicating its economic superiority and sustainability.
 This is closely followed by T8 (100% RDF + Azotobacter + PSB), which had the highest B:C ratio of 4.1, showcasing excellent profitability and input efficiency.
 However, its net return (Rs.
-113283 ha⁻¹ pooled) was slightly lower than T9, possibly due to lower input costs in T9.
+113283 ha-1pooled) was slightly lower than T9, possibly due to lower input costs in T9.
 Organic-based treatments such as T4 and T3, involving Beejamrit, Jeevamrit, and mulching, showed promising returns (Rs.
-75245 and Rs.
-65177 ha⁻¹ respectively), with decent B:C ratios (2.7 and 2.5), suggesting their potential in integrated nutrient management, especially for sustainable and eco-friendly farming.
+75245 ha-1 and Rs.
+65177 ha-1 respectively), with decent B:C ratios (2.7 and 2.5), suggesting their potential in integrated nutrient management, especially for sustainable and eco-friendly farming.
 On the other hand, treatments with vermicompost (T6) and poultry manure (T7), though organic, resulted in lower net returns and B:C ratios, indicating that their high input costs may reduce profitability under current conditions.

 Reference